 In many cases, users crave the control and granularity of a ‘desktop’ experience on mobile devices.
-It is important for the website to understand what the user’s real-world context is, as demonstrated in Foolproof’s mobile experience design study, but not to dictate it.
+It is important for the website to understand what the user’s real-world context is, but not to dictate it.
 User research will be able to support the creation of some helpful default settings for the site, but a presumed use case should not be enforced in cases where more than one is clearly available.

 The issue that we’re dealing with now is finding the best way to ascertain the use case.
 We are already seeing real world data such as geolocation in the phone playing a bigger role in prioritising content more intelligently.
 Unfortunately, this still acts as a fairly blunt instrument when it comes to establishing what the user does at each location.
 Currently, it is the website’s responsibility to learn and remember the context based on clues the user gives them.